Almost Instant Miso Noodle Soup

 You just bring some broth to a boil on the stove (or you could even use water).
 While it’s heating up, prep the rest.

 Whisk in some miso paste, which is deeply flavourful, perfectly salty and rich in umami.
-Then add some quick-cooking noodles (like the afore-mentioned ramen, or these, the ones I used), along with some greens, soft tofu and sliced green onion.
+Then add some quick-cooking noodles (like the afore-mentioned ramen), along with some greens, soft tofu and sliced green onion.
 BAM!
 Soup.

 Healing, nourishing, steaming, soothing soup.